evalarumbe/sparkles/README.md

 ## Unsolved mysteries

-- Sometimes huge flashes of white appear on first load (or is it first mouse over?
-    - yeah without mouseover, no sparkles appear at all. what gives?
+- Bugs on mouse over:
-- Sometimes the animation pauses for dim sparkles
+    - animation pauses for dim sparkles
-- At some point the sparkling all synced up, but I wanted them separate
+    - sparkling all syncs up, but I wanted them separate like they are at load (perhaps something to do with delay?)